Bill-Flash/PROTAC-STAN/README.md

 python inference.py --root 'data/custom' --name 'custom'
 ```

-You may use attention maps to take further anaysis, here are our examples:
+You may use `--save_att` argument to save attention maps to take further anaysis, here are our examples:

 > [!TIP]
 > You may use Python packages like [matplotlib](https://matplotlib.org/stable/), [RDKit](https://www.rdkit.org/), Visualization software like [Maestro](https://www.schrodinger.com/platform/products/maestro/), [PyMOL](https://www.pymol.org/) and so on.